Lights Out has the perfect premise for a horror movie, and definitely delivers on it!

-However, the people behind this movie is anything but newcomers.
+However, the people behind this movie are anything but newcomers.
 One of the greatest current horror masters, James Wan, is producing, which in itself means this is no small horror movie.
-And not only is Lights Out blessed with having perfect horror premise that centers on fear of the dark – or rather, what lurks around in the darkness – it also delivers on it in a pretty damn perfect way.
+And not only is Lights Out blessed with having a perfect horror premise that centers on a fear of the dark – or rather, what lurks around in the darkness – it also delivers on it in a pretty damn perfect way.

 There’s the most intense horror coming through both the visual side, and the sound does everything right to take everything up an extra notch.
 Or ten!
 And oh yeah, there’s a whole slew of amazing jump scares, but don’t worry, it’s never just for effect since they all tie in so smoothly with the story development.

 Of course, the script for Lights Out was also written by a man very familiar with iconic horror movies.
 His name is Eric Heisserer and he’s practically made a career out of writing scripts for reboots of cult horror movies such as The Thing and A Nightmare on Elm Street (even if those reboots weren’t without their own issues).
 Also, he wrote the script for Final Destination 5 so he’s not all about reboots, but he is good at doing adapted screenplays based on other movies – or short films as it’s the case with Lights Out.
 I for one certainly think this is the one his name should be associated with in the future!